dfm39/ft_containers/README.md

 # ft_containers

-Welcome to the ft_containers project!
+Welcome to school 42's ft_containers project!
 In this project, we dive into the world of C++98 and reimagine essential container types inspired by the C++ Standard Template Library (STL).
 The goal is to implement various container types, adhering to the C++98 standard, while ensuring clean, readable, and well-structured code.

 ## Table of Contents
 - [Get Started](#get-started)